chrekh/puppet-hosts/README.md

 1) Currently the default host type don't allow multiple IP for a hostname (not even a IPv4 and a IPv6).

-2) I prefer to manage a file with puppet alone, or not at all.
+2) I prefer to manage files with puppet exclusively, or not at all.

 ## Usage